DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 ## Set Test Speed

 TestCafe emulates real user actions on tested webpages.
-Set the [speed](../../reference/command-line-interface.md#--speed-factor) option to change the emulation speed.
+The [speed](../../reference/command-line-interface.md#--speed-factor) option controls the emulation speed.

 A value of `1` represents the fastest emulation speed.
 This is the default `speed` value.
 A lower `speed` can be useful for debugging because it allows you to watch emulated actions on a screen, but it slows tests down.